I grew up in a family where my Mom made a big deal about every holiday.

 It doesn’t mean they’re bad.
 It doesn’t mean they’re cheap.
 It doesn’t mean they’re selfish.
 It just means that the grand romantic gesture is not a part of their vocabulary.

-But lots of men didn’t get that memo.
+But lots of other guys didn’t get that memo.
 It doesn’t mean they’re bad.
 It doesn’t mean they’re cheap.
 It doesn’t mean they’re selfish.
-It just means that the grand romantic gesture is not a part of their vocabulary.
+It just means that the grand romantic gesture is not a part of their love language.
 They don’t want people making a big fuss about their birthdays and they don’t want to make a big fuss about yours.

 It would be nice to say that he “should” go the extra mile “if he really loved you,” but as we all know, it’s not that simple to rewire your personality.
 Victoria Fedden, to her credit, realized this, in her piece for YourTango/The Good Men Project.